py5coding/py5book/integrations/colors.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-The remainder of the color features described on this page built-in to py5 and are independent of the colour library.
+The remainder of the color features described on this page are built-in to py5 and are independent of the colour library.

 +++ {"editable": true, "slideshow": {"slide_type": ""}}